paspao/springboot-kiss-architecture/README.md

 ## INTEGRATION

-Usually the simple CRUD data management is not enough, we probably need to talk with other systems that don't depend on our datas, such as JAX-WS or JAX-RS services, or specific printing systems with different protocols, etc. This component includes all these interactions/integrations without a specific binding to the application's context to guarantee you a very high ability of reusing, like the DAO module also this tier is leaf type.
+Usually the simple CRUD data management is not enough: we probably need to talk with other systems that don't depend on our datas, such as JAX-WS or JAX-RS services, or specific printing systems with different protocols, etc. This component includes all these interactions/integrations without a specific binding to the application's context in order to guarantee you a very high ability of reusing (like the DAO module, this tier is leaf type).

 ```java
 @Configuration